pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 * I like research with real-wrold applications, focused on:
   * Revenue management in recommendation systems (like live-streaming platforms)
   * Investment management in innovation market
-  * Player matching in games (which I have no papers relevant to, but aim to focus on in the future)
+  * Player matching in games
   * Policy implications for government (for example carbon emission control) etc.
 * I am learning and have grasped various methodologies, including:
   *  Mechanism design